07 June 2022

 - a PCC into a non-cellular company; or

-- converting the cell of a PCC into a non-cellular company
+- a cell of a PCC into a non-cellular company

 The directors of the PCC must keep cellular assets separate and separately identifiable from the core assets and also keep cellular assets attributable to each cell separate and separately identifiable from cellular assets attributable to other cells.
 Nonetheless, the assets of a PCC may be collectively invested, provided that they remain separately identifiable.
 The assets of a PCC may also be held by a nominee or underlying company, the capital of which forms cell or core assets (as the case may be).